IconiumGraphics/Complete-Windows-11-icon-pack-.ico-/README.md

 A complete pack with lots of icons from various places in windows 11 as well as other microsoft products.

-I have been considering creating individual DLLs, LMK if you'd like me to do that
+I have been considering creating individual DLLs when I release v3, LMK if you'd like me to do that

 .ICO format, most of these are 256x :)